Citi Benefits Handbook

-Notification: A requirement that a participant calls his or her health plan option to coordinate any inpatient surgery, hospitalization, and certain outpatient diagnostic/surgical procedures.
+Notification: A requirement that a participant calls his or her health plan option to coordinate any inpatient surgery and hospitalization and certain outpatient diagnostic/surgical procedures.
 Notification helps ensure that the participant obtains the most appropriate care for his or her condition in the most appropriate setting.
 Call your Plan for more information.

-Out-of-pocket maximum: Total payments (includes copays, deductibles and coinsurance) toward eligible expenses that a covered person pays for himself or herself and/or dependents as defined by the applicable Plans.
+Out-of-pocket maximum: Total payments (includes copays, deductibles and coinsurance) toward eligible expenses that a covered person pays for him- or herself and/or dependents as defined by the applicable Plans.

 Once the maximum out-of-pocket amount has been met, the Plan will pay 100% of maximum allowed amount (MAA) charges.
 For out-of-network services, when expenses incurred are higher than the MAA, the individual receiving the service is responsible for paying the difference between the provider's charge and the allowed amount, even if the out-of-pocket maximum has been reached.

-Precertification/Prior Authorization: A requirement that a participant calls his or her health plan option to coordinate any inpatient surgery, hospitalization and certain outpatient diagnostic/surgical procedures.
+Precertification/prior authorization: A requirement that a participant calls his or her health plan option to coordinate any inpatient surgery and hospitalization and certain outpatient diagnostic/surgical procedures.
 Precertification determines medical necessity and helps ensure that the participant obtains the most appropriate care for his or her condition in the most appropriate setting.
 Call your Plan for more information.

 No benefit will be paid for services that are not considered medically necessary.